 This beach side dining spot has been an island favorite for the perfect combination of food and ambiance, for three decades.
 With about a dozen tables, each one has a spectacular view of the sunset over the Gulf of Mexico.
 The vibe is cozy, with dim lighting, and the staff pays perfect attention to detail.
 The menu changes frequently with lots of fish offerings; the bouillabaisse consistently gets rave reviews.
 Start with a glass of bubbly or another selection from the ecclectic wine list and perhaps order the foie gras.
 Sunset seating's fill up fast so by all means make a reservation.
 This is a true, waterside gem where shirts and shoes are definitely required

 Open since 1978, the Timbers consistently pleases locals and tourists alike with its award-winning cuisine in a tropical, stilt house setting.
 One of the most popular items on the menu is the whole fish, cut table side.
 The catch of the day is another stellar choice.
 The talented chef's cook the fresh catch to your specifications; grilled, blackened, and the likes.
-The menu is stacked with shellfish selections with both classic preparations and them some with a twist.
-This is also one of the few places on the island where you can find sushi, along with a raw bar where seating is first come first serve with daily specials.
+The menu is stacked with shellfish in preparations that range from classic to those with them a twist.
+This is also one of the few places on the island where you can find sushi, along with a raw bar with daily specials; seating is first come first serve.
+The bar is friendly and a satisfying stop for happy hour.